 Combining models of human cognition with statistics allows AI systems to figure out how people behave faster, says Çelikok.
 It’s also more efficient.
 Compared to training an AI system with thousands of images to learn visual recognition, interacting with people is slow and expensive, because learninhttps://people.aalto.fi/mustafamert.celikokg just one person’s preferences can take a long time. Çelikok again makes a comparison to chess: a human novice or an AI system can both understand the rules and physical moves, but they may both struggle to understand the complex intentions of a grandmaster. Çelikok’s research is finding the balance between the optimal moves and the intuitive ones, building a real-life centaur with math.

-Mustafa Mert Çelikok is a student in the ELLIS PhD Program.
+Mustafa Mert Çelikok is a student in the ELLIS PhD Program funded by the KAUTE Foundation.
 Senior author Samuel Kaski is a professor at Aalto University, director of the Finnish Center for Artificial Intelligence FCAI and a Turing AI World-Leading Researcher Fellow.
 This work is presented at the International Conference on Autonomous Agents and Multiagent Systems in May 2022.

 Reference: Mustafa Mert Çelikok, Frans A. Oliehoek, and Samuel Kaski.
 2022.
 Best-Response Bayesian Reinforcement Learning with Bayes-adaptive POMDPs for Centaurs.
 In Proc. of the 21st International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2022), Online, May 9–13, 2022. https://arxiv.org/abs/2204.01160